OpenRailwayMap/OpenRailwayMap/INSTALL.md

 $ chmod 600 ~/.pgpass
 ```

+ It is important to configure the maximum number of concurrent connections to your PostgreSQL database.
+Otherwise it can happen that for example the database update fails because of missing free database connections.
+Search for the setting `max_connections` in your `postgresql.conf` and choose a value which is equal to or greater than the result of the following formula.
+If there are more applications connecting to PostgreSQL on your system, you have to consider them too in this calculation.

+    max_connections = (maxPoolSize in renderer/config.json) + (maxPoolSize in api/config.json) + (NUMPROCESSES in import/config.cfg) + (superuser_reserved_connections in postgresql.conf)

 ## Setting Up the Webserver and PHP

  We use Apache.
 Set up one vhost per subdomain (website, tileserver, API).
 They are placed at